arouyan/lakeFS/docs/integrations/delta.md

 ## Configuration

-Most commonly Delta tables are interacted with in a Spark environment given the native integration between Delta Lake and Spark.
+Most commonly, Delta tables interact with in a Spark environment, given the native integration between Delta Lake and Spark.

 To configure a Spark environment to read from and write to a Delta table within a lakeFS repository, we need to set the proper credentials and endpoint in the S3 Hadoop configuration, like we do with any [Spark](./spark.md#configuration) script.